flatironinstitute/nemos/docs/background/basis/plot_01_1D_basis_function.md

 :::

 ### Multi-dimensional inputs
-For N-dimensional input with $N>1$, `compute_features` assumes the first axis represents samples.
+For inputs with more than one dimension, `compute_features` assumes the first axis represents samples.
 This is always valid for `pynapple` time series.
 For arrays, you can use [`numpy.transpose`](https://numpy.org/doc/stable/reference/generated/numpy.transpose.html) to re-arrange the axis if needed.

 #### Eval Basis